Muhammadjoni/COA/README.md

-# COA Projects from 2020
+#  Computer Organization & Architecture

 To see the effect frame size has on different replacement policies.
 Learn how to do simulation of cache performance.
 Use the simulator to compare the hit ratio for cache with different block sizes and replacement strategies.
 The report describing the results of